-The segment of robotic appliances for homes is expanding steadily and one of the product categories that have been doing well are best robotic vacuums.
-Those who wish to invest in popular and successful models in this segment would do well to look at Roomba series, especially models 960 and 980.
+The segment of robotic appliances for homes is expanding steadily and one of the product categories that have been doing well is the best robotic vacuums.
+Those who wish to invest in popular and successful models in this segment would do well to look at the Roomba series, especially models 960 and 980.
 These vacuums are designed with mapping technology as well as work through Wi-Fi connectivity.
-You can even add them to Google Home or control them through Alexa home control system.
+You can even add them to Google Home or control them through the Alexa home control system.

 Table of Contents

 - 1 iRobot Roomba 960 vs 980: A Comprehensive Comparison Guide

 - 2 iRobot Roomba 960 vs 980: Pros and Cons